 RAC members can obtain a discount on the Holiday Pass, the Annual All Parks Pass and the Concession Annual All Parks Pass when purchased from the RAC member benefits.

-- Annual Pass: $55 per vehicle for concession cardholders (all parks in WA)
+- Annual Pass: $75 per vehicle - concession card holders (all parks in WA)

 Pilbara Rail Access Roads